AndrewKeYanzhe/andrewkeyanzhe.github.io/_posts/2025-04-12-Lightroom_vs_darktable.md

 Zebra indicators on the S5II and raw overexposure indicators in darktable confirm that no overexposure is present.

 The image from Lightroom appears desaturated.
-A discussion has been created on the Adobe forum [https://community.adobe.com/t5/lightroom-classic-discussions/wide-gamut-hdr-colours-are-desaturated/m-p/15352803](https://community.adobe.com/t5/lightroom-classic-discussions/wide-gamut-hdr-colours-are-desaturated/m-p/15352803)
+A discussion has been created on the Adobe forum [https://community.adobe.com/t5/lightroom-classic-discussions/wide-gamut-hdr-colours-are-desaturated/m-p/15352803](https://community.adobe.com/t5/lightroom-classic-discussions/wide-gamut-hdr-colours-are-desaturated/m-p/15352803).
+It may very well be possible that I am unware of a setting in Lightroom that avoids the desaturation.
+If you have any idea, feel free to add to the discussion on the Adobe forum.

 {: .d-flex .justify-content-center style="margin-bottom: 0rem; "}